ChakshuGautam/async_orch/docs/wiki.md

 ## 3. Key Features

 - **Asynchronous by Design**: Built on Python's `asyncio` library, enabling efficient handling of I/O-bound operations and concurrent task execution.
-- **Composability**: Tasks and composite structures (`Sequence`, `Parallel`, `CircuitGroup`) can be nested to create complex and sophisticated workflows.
+- **Composability**: TaskRunners and composite structures (`Sequence`, `Parallel`, `CircuitGroup`) can be nested to create complex and sophisticated workflows.
-- **State Management & Observability**: The `EventBus` provides a centralized way to monitor the state and progress of tasks and circuit breakers, facilitating logging, metrics collection, and real-time feedback.
+- **State Management & Observability**: The `EventBus` provides a centralized way to monitor the state and progress of TaskRunners and circuit breakers, facilitating logging, metrics collection, and real-time feedback.
-- **Extensible Execution Policies**: The `Task._execute_with_policies` method is designed to be overridden or monkey-patched.
+- **Extensible Execution Policies**: The `TaskRunner._execute_with_policies` method is designed to be overridden or monkey-patched.
 This allows for the integration of custom behaviors such as retry mechanisms (as demonstrated in `examples/example.py` using the `backoff` library) or other advanced execution strategies.

 ## 4. How to Use (Illustrated with examples from `examples/example.py`)